in internal medicine

 This is an audition rotation and previous rotators have been invited for residency interviews at this program.
 However, your chances of securing an interview depend upon your clinical performance.
 An interview is not guaranteed.
 Since most of your day will be spent with the residents on the service, it will be important to develop strong relationships with these residents as they will provide input regarding your performance to the attending physician.
 Students who demonstrate a strong work ethic, excellent teamwork skills, high degree of professionalism, the willingness to help out whereever it is needed, and put the needs of patients first will be well received.
 This rotation is best suited for students who have experience in other rotations and are not afraid to appropriately assert themselves to maximize their learning.
 Since the residents on this service often switch every 1-2 weeks, students who are comfortable adapting to new situations and teammates wil find it easier to meet the needs of the rotation and residents.

-Please note that this experience requires a criminal background check or police report from your native country within the past year.
+Please note that this experience requires a criminal background check or police report from your native country within the past three months.

 Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in internal medicine.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.
 Please note that the attending physician will write the letter based on his interactions with you during attending rounds and feedback provided by the residents you work with.